-Joana here, Farah Trading Co's content writer, cooking a delicious and quick canned sardine recipe to share with you from my kitchen in Leiria, Portugal.
+Joana here, Farah Trading Co's food writer, cooking a delicious and quick canned sardine recipe to share with you from my kitchen in Leiria, Portugal.

 Canned sardines are prefect for the nights when you want to indulge in something delicious to pair with a nice glass of wine but you don't want to deal with complicated dishes and recipes.
 This is one of my go-to canned sardine recipes for those days - it's five ingredients and 15 minutes from start to finish!

 Just grab a can of sardines, some garlic, sun dried tomatoes, pasta and a handful of arugula to add some green to the dish.

 Cook the pasta until al dente - make sure it has some bite to it.
 Drizzle some oil from the sardines into a hot pan and then and add sliced garlic and chopped sun dried tomatoes - leave them to sizzle until golden.